AdamTest24/BP1_Assignment_Template/Assignments/ReadMe.md

 ## Feedback Folder:

 Once you have submitted your assignment notebook, it will be marked by a L2D tutor, and returned to you with both a grade, and feedback, within 14 days of timely submission.
 Your grade will be given as a GitHub Pull Request, which will also contain a single overall feedback comment about your work.
 The notebook itself will contain tutor-initialled comments within your code cells, containing more specific commentary.
+If you receive a Pass or Distinction, you will automatically receive the model solutions in your [Feedback](/Assignments/Feedback) folder.

 ## Support